barvian/tw-reset/README.md

 ### Optimized universal defaults

-By default, Tailwind includes the following rule to reset internal custom CSS properties on each new element.
+By default, Tailwind outputs the following rule to prevent internal CSS variables from inheriting.
 You may have seen them in your inspector at some point:

 ```css
 *,